Ethan-Cheale/PaDAfS_Test2/README.md

 #### Makefile
 A Makefile is provided for producing an executable only.
 #### Python Binding
-view.py has been adapted so that it runs the model from scratch.
+view.py has been adapted so that it runs the model's executable.
 Outputs model data into confs directory alongside visualisation of the data.
 ### Major Changes

 #### system